September 1 THOUGHTS BECOME WORDS

 Then he said to me, “Write, ‘Blessed are those who are invited to the marriage supper of the Lamb.”
 And he said to me, “These are true words of God.”

 In sports, the bigger the game, the bigger the celebration.
 Many times those special moments of celebration are the most priceless memories.
 For Christians, there is coming a day of celebration like none other.
 There will be so much to celebrate.
 But like a game, not everyone will be celebrating.
 Only those who have become followers of Jesus will be celebrating.
 The difference in this is not a play on a field but a decision made in life.
-Will you be celebrating on that final day?
+What evidence is there in your life that gives you confidence that you will be in heaven?

 2 Corinthians 8:1-15